 Franklin has funded healthcare for 76 patients in 12 countries.

-Veng Horn is a 22-year-old casino worker from Cambodia.
-He has eight siblings and he enjoys playing soccer, listening to music, and hanging out with his friends in the evening time.
-In July 2019, Veng Horn was in a severe motorcycle accident that left his right arm and shoulder severely injured.
+San is a 23-year-old fisherman from Cambodia.
+San has been married for two years and has a son who is one.
+His wife is a farmer.
+In his free time, San enjoys meeting friends, doing house work, taking care of his son, and taking his wife to their local market.
+San had an accident with a machine on a fishing boat that caused a fracture of his right arm and damaged the nerves.
 He has been diagnosed with a brachial plexus injury on his right side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
-He has limited range of movement in his elbow and shoulder, and cannot use his hand or lift his arm easily.
-Veng Horn traveled to our medical partner's care center to receive treatment.
-On November 22nd, he will undergo a brachial plexus repair surgery.
-After recovery, he will be able to use his arm and hands again.
-Our medical partner, Children's Surgical Centre, is requesting $637 to fund this procedure.
-Veng Horn said, "I hope that I will regain movement in my hand and no longer have any pain."
+He is unable to lift his arm and he cannot work.
+San traveled to our medical partner's care center to receive treatment.
+On December 21st, he will undergo a brachial plexus repair surgery.
+After recovery, he will be able to use his arm again.
+Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.
+San said, "I hope after surgery I get back full arm function and can work again."